January 11, 2023

 Next, you’ll be tasked with filing articles of organization with the New York Department of State, which you may do online

-In order to establish your LLC as a separate legal entity, you’ll need to provide basic information including its name and address, the names and addresses of your LLC’s members, and the name and address of your LLC's registered agent.
+In order to establish your LLC in New York, you’ll need to provide basic information including its name and address, the names and addresses of your LLC’s members, and the name and address of your LLC's registered agent.

 Under section 206 of the New York State Limited Liability Company Law, newly formed LLCs are required to publish notice of the company’s formation in two newspapers for six consecutive weeks.
 One must be a daily and the other a weekly, and both must be located in the same county as your LLC’s business address.